-One or several components purchased as Sustainability Framework verified, with appropriate claim (farms/forests are verified and/or due diligence has been applied by upstream suppliers).

-- One or several components verified by the Organisation through a due diligence process following the Preferred by Nature Due diligence Standard to verify its full compliance with the Sustainability Framework before sourcing the product. - Other input not verified as compliant to the Sustainability Framework (not claimed nor assessed as compliant with due diligence).
-This is permitted only to components in the output product which are not claimed as compliant.
+- One or several components purchased as Sustainability Framework verified, with appropriate claim (farms/forests are verified and/or due diligence has been applied by upstream suppliers), - One or several components verified by the Organisation through a due diligence process following the Preferred by Nature Due Diligence Standard (SP-03 - "Supplier Management and Due Diligence Requirements") to verify its full compliance with the Sustainability Framework before sourcing the product, - Other inputs not verified as compliant with the Sustainability Framework (neither claimed nor assessed as compliant with due diligence).
+This is permitted only for components in the output product which are not claimed as compliant.

-If the Organisation is also handling other material of the same type than the claimed component(s) (either inputs not purchased as already verified or inputs not assessed as compliant with Due diligence requirements), all such material shall be kept physically separated (segregated) from the compliant material.
+If the Organisation also handles material of the same type other than the claimed component(s) (either inputs not purchased as already verified or inputs not assessed as compliant with the due diligence requirements), all such material shall be kept physically separated (segregated) from the compliant material.

-Figure 4: Illustration of the Segregated model for multi-component products
+Figure 4: Illustration of the segregated model for multi-component products.